CellTrackingChallenge/CTC-FijiPlugins/README.md

 * Biological (user-oriented) measures: CT, TF, BC(i), CCA
 * Dataset quality measures: SNR, CR, Hetb, Heti, Res, Sha, Den, Cha, Ove, Mit
 * Tracking accuracy evaluation with general [Acyclic Oriented Graphs Measure (AOGM)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0144959)
+* Detection accuracy evaluation: DET
 * [_A Fiji Tool for Automatic Fusion of Segmentation and Tracking Labels_](https://labels.tue-image.nl/wp-content/uploads/2017/07/LABELS2017_14.pdf)

 The binaries of the measures can be downloaded from the [official challenge website](http://www.celltrackingchallenge.net).
 The binary of the fusion tool can be found on this website in the [`release` **folder**](https://github.com/xulman/CTC-FijiPlugins/tree/master/release).
 The recommended method, however, is to install all tools via Fiji update mechanism, see below.
 The Fiji update system mirrors the most recent versions of the measures and tools, and regularly checks for their newer versions.

 All the tools are in the form of a Fiji GUI plugins.
 However, owing to the Fiji capabilities, it is possible to call the tools also from command line, in a batch mode.
 Notes on how to install the binaries just follows.

-The measures used in the paper [An objective comparison of cell-tracking algorithms](http://dx.doi.org/10.1038/nmeth.4473) are in the `CTC-paper` folder.
+The measures used in the paper [An objective comparison of cell-tracking algorithms](http://dx.doi.org/10.1038/nmeth.4473) as well as the detection accuracy DET measure are in the `CTC-paper` folder.
 Related tools (AOGM, fusion tool) are in the `CTC-related` folder.

 The ideas, that are implemented in the tools, are product of a collective collaboration between [CIMA](http://www.cima.es), [CBIA](http://cbia.fi.muni.cz), [Erasmus MC](https://www.erasmusmc.nl/oic/?lang=en), [UC3M](https://www.uc3m.es), [CSBD](http://www.csbdresden.de/) and [MPI-CBG](http://mpi-cbg.de) groups.

 The tools were developed and the page is maintained by [Vladimír Ulman](http://www.fi.muni.cz/~xulman/).
-The SEG, TRA/AOGM measure was originally developed in C++ by [Martin Maška](http://cbia.fi.muni.cz/).
+The SEG, TRA/AOGM and DET measures were originally developed in C++ by [Martin Maška](http://cbia.fi.muni.cz/).

 Enabling update site in a new or existing Fiji installation: